What Happens When Someone Dies Without Leaving A Valid Will?

 The probate without a will process officially commences when a personal representative/ administrator is appointed to receive any and all legal claims regarding the estate and to handle payment of creditors as well as management of any other expenses that the estate owes to third parties.

-There are certain expenses that an administrator has to settle before distribution of the estate.
-They include; judgment(s) against the estate, administrative fees, unpaid bills and outstanding loans, among others.
+There are certain expenses that an administrator has to settle before the distribution of the estate.
+They include; judgment(s) against the estate, administrative fees, unpaid bills, and outstanding loans, among others.

-The next step involves identification of heirs.
+The next step involves the identification of heirs.
 The applicable probate laws are applied in the identification of heirs.
-Generally, parties who are automatically considered as heirs are surviving spouses, parents and children.
+Generally, parties who are automatically considered as heirs are surviving spouses, parents, and children.